groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/export-annotations.md

 toc: True
 ---

-GroupDocs v22.1 allows you to export annotations to a document from an XML file.
+GroupDocs v22.1 allows you to import annotations to a document from an XML file.

 The following code snippet shows how to export annotations: